Optimal shielding for Einstein gravity: Localized seed-to-solution projection

 \end{itemize}

-Rigorous results are stated in \textit{suitably weighted and localized} Lebesgue-H\"older norms, which we omit in this Letter and require dealing with Killing initial data sets~\cite{Moncrief-1975}.
-The above conditions are sufficient in order to establish the existence of the projection map $\Solu^{\lambda}_{n,p}$ in \eqref{equa-sol-map-repeat} together with \textit{sub-harmonic} estimates, as discovered in~\cite{CarlottoSchoen} and slightly extended in~\cite{BLF--PLF}.
+Rigorous results are stated in \textit{suitably weighted and localized} Lebesgue-H\"older norms (which we omit here) and require dealing with Killing initial data sets~\cite{Moncrief-1975}.
+The above conditions { ensure that the projection map $\Solu_{p}$ exists, and that $(g-\seedg,rh-r\seedh)$ decays at least as $r^{-p_\star}$ for any exponent with $p_\star<1$ and $p_\star\leq \pA$, as} discovered in~\cite{CarlottoSchoen} and slightly extended in~\cite{BLF--PLF}.